ahmadakhsan/ahmadakhsan/README.md

    <br/> &nbsp;
   ranging from sales applications, cashier applications, financial applications, to see
    <br/> &nbsp;
-  examples of code programs you can seen below, I also receive some input using other people's code and want to collaborate, learn knowledge together.
+  examples of code programs you can seen below, I also receive some input using other
+   <br/> &nbsp;
+  people's code and want to collaborate, learn knowledge together.
  <br/>
 <br/>
 <br/>